Clarkson-Applied-Data-Science/2025_ai651_ndlovun/README.md

-# Predicting Soccer Player Market Value Using Machine Learning Models
+# Predicting EPL Soccer Player Market Value Using Machine Learning Models

 # Introduction
 The current subjective methods for determining soccer player value lead to inefficienct player recruitment, inequitable salary negotiations, and suboptimal contract offers for soccer players, hence the need to bridge the gap.